Keyboard shortcuts

 • Use calib-targets-print when you want the dedicated published printable-target crate.

-• Use crates/calib-targets-cli when you want a repo-local init/render tool.
+• Use the calib-targets CLI (cargo install calib-targets or pip install calib-targets) when you want a command-line init/render tool.

 • Use the Python bindings when your downstream workflow is already in Python.